Sensitive Skin: 4 Frequently Asked Questions, Answered

 Answer: Sensitive skin will exhibit similar symptoms as other skin issues, like rosacea, eczema, or allergic contact dermatitis, so make sure to rule these out and consult with your dermatologist for an accurate diagnosis.
 If you suspect that your skin is sensitive, check if you have the common symptoms.

-If your skin is sensitive, it would be reactive to specific triggers, such as soaps, fragrances, detergents, and other household products.
+, it would be reactive to specific triggers, such as soaps, fragrances, detergents, and other household products.
 External factors, such as exposure to extreme cold or heat, can also make your skin react.
 Most people with sensitive skin also experience redness, bumps, rashes, and blushing.
 Your skin will also be itchy, dry, and tight, and some products will make your skin sting.

 Question: What Are the Common Triggers of Sensitive Skin?

-Answer: If you have sensitive skin, check your household for common irritants that may trigger your sensitivity.
+Answer: If you have sensitive skin, check your household for that may trigger your sensitivity.
 The usual suspects include soap, household cleaners such as dishwashing liquid, laundry detergent, and fabric softener, rough fabrics that cause friction against the skin, heat and sweating, and fragrances not just in perfumes but in all products.

 Question: What Skincare Products Should I Use for My Sensitive Skin?